deliveroo/deliveroo.engineering/README.md

    # good - fetch work correctly with falsy values
    batman.fetch(:is_evil, true) # => false
    ```
-* Prefer the use of the block instead of the default value in `fetch`
+* Be lazy: Prefer the use of the block instead of the default value in `fetch`

    ```Ruby
    batman = {name: 'Bruce Wayne'}